mvescovo/utils/README.md

 # Features
 ###### Network module

-- Saves network connection status to shared preferences.
+- Monitors network connection status and shows a snackbar when disconnected.

 # Install
 Add the appropriate dependency to your app level build.gradle file: